HumphreyLidwaji/ClinicEMR/README.md

 **ClinicEMR** is a comprehensive Electronic Medical Record system designed to streamline clinic and hospital workflows including patient registration, visit management, billing, diagnostics, pharmacy, HR, inventory, accounts, and reporting.

-It is developed using **CodeIgniter 4** with Bootstrap UI, AJAX-based interactions, and Role-Based Access Control (RBAC).
+It is developed using **Laravel 10** with a modern Bootstrap UI, AJAX-based interactions, and Role-Based Access Control (RBAC).
 It supports both outpatient (OPD) and inpatient (IPD) processes with complete invoice tracking and reporting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>